Find Effective Treatment for Hemifacial Spasms at Raleigh Neurosurgical Clinic

 Make an Appointment

 At Raleigh Neurosurgical Clinic, world renowned neurosurgeon Dr. Takanori Fukushima, as well as our skilled neurosurgeons, have extensive experience treating hemifacial spasm.
-To meet with one of our hemifacial spasm specialists, make an appointment today.
+To meet with one of our hemifacial spasm specialists, contact a nurse navigator.